anukritigoyal/supplychain/README.md

 ## Installation Procedure

-## Installtion with Docker
+### Installation with Docker

-Make sure that you install Docker and Docker-compose(For Windows and Mac installing docker will also install docker-compose).After installing download [docker-compose.yaml](https://github.com/GuyFawkes1/supplychain/blob/webapp-beta/docker/docker-compose.yaml) and run docker-compose up.
+Make sure that you install Docker and Docker-compose(For Windows and Mac installing docker will also install docker-compose).After installing download [docker-compose.yaml](https://github.com/GuyFawkes1/supplychain/blob/webapp/docker/docker-compose.yaml) and run docker-compose up.

 ### Using Native Ubuntu